 10 tips for beginners starting yoga

-Often people have told me I would like to do practice yoga, but they fear it’s too esoteric, too difficult, they think they are not flexible or strong enough, think it’s only for Hippies to do yoga etc. etc. – the list goes on.
-Let me assure you don’t have to be flexible, strong and a vegan to start with a journey of self-discovery and love to yourself and others.
+People often have told me I would like to practice yoga, but they fear it’s too esoteric, too difficult, they think they are not flexible or strong enough, think it’s only for Hippies to do yoga etc. etc. – the list goes on.
+Let me assure you don’t have to be flexible, strong, and a vegan to start with a journey of self-discovery and love to yourself and others.
 Of course, the constant marketing and sales efforts of not only yoga schools, but also banks, airlines etc. can put us off, we see lean bodies in Handstands or Headstands or other difficult postures, but this is not yoga (in my modest opinion), at least not for most people.

 Here are 10 tips for beginners starting a yoga practice: